opencv/opencv/modules/gpu/doc/image_filtering.rst

     :param ksize: Kernel size.

     :param anchor: Anchor point.
-The default value Point(-1, -1) means that the anchor is at the kernel center.
+The default value ``Point(-1, -1)`` means that the anchor is at the kernel center.

-**Please note:** This filter doesn't check out of border accesses, so only proper submatrix of bigger matrix have to be passed to it.
+	**Note:** This filter does not check out-of-border accesses, so only a proper sub-matrix of a bigger matrix has to be passed to it.

-See also: :c:func:`boxFilter`.
+See Also: :c:func:`boxFilter`.

 .. index:: gpu::boxFilter